 * Average hourly earnings rise 0.3 pct, in line with estimates

-Nonfarm payrolls increased by 148,000 jobs last month, the Labor Department said.
-Economists polled by Reuters had expected a rise of 190,000.
+Nonfarm payrolls increased by 148,000 jobs last month, the Labor Department said, while economists had forecast a rise of 190,000.

-Francesca's Holdings tanked 20.3 percent.
-The women's apparel and accessories maker said it expected up to 17 percent decline in current-quarter same-store sales.
+Francesca's Holdings tanked 16.5 percent after the women's apparel and accessories maker said it expected up to 17 percent decline in current-quarter same-store sales.

 Advancing issues outnumbered decliners on the NYSE by 1,577 to 982.
 On the Nasdaq, 1,486 issues rose and 909 fell.

 (Reporting by Sruthi Shankar in Bengaluru; Additional reporting by Sinead Carew in New York; Editing by Sriraj Kalluvila)